Why Is My Teenager Crying All the Time? Causes, Signs & How to Help

 Stress

-Like adults, our teenagers go through periods of stress as well.
-This can be brought on by internal hormonal and emotional changes as well as outer influences like academic pressure, social situations, or relationship problems.
-Crying from stress is not necessarily always a problem as this can be a healthy way for your teenager to release stress and tension in the body.
+Like adults, teenagers go through periods of stress.
+This can be triggered by internal hormonal and emotional changes, as well as external influences such as academic pressure, social situations, or relationship challenges.
+While excessive crying may feel concerning, it is not always a problem — in many cases, it is a natural and healthy way for teens to release stress and tension in the body.

 Hormonal Changes

-Both teenage girls and boys have an influx of hormones flooding their body as they go through biological and sexual changes.
-This can intensify emotions, thoughts, feelings and even physical sensations.
+Both teenage girls and boys experience an influx of hormones as they go through biological and sexual changes.
+These hormonal shifts can intensify emotions, thoughts, and physical sensations, sometimes causing mood swings, heightened sensitivity, or stronger reactions to everyday stressors.
+Understanding these changes can help parents provide the right support and guidance.

 It’s normal for parents to feel overwhelmed when their teens have unexpected outbursts.
 Some strategies below are great to support your teen during an emotional episode.

-Let your teen vent and validate how they are feeling.
 Sometimes adults assume teenagers have ¨nothing to worry about¨ but this is simply not the case.
-Teenagers often have stress from school, peer and social pressure and thoughts about their future.
-Ensure your teenager feels heard and develops a “no shame zone” so they don’t feel like a burden for crying no matter what age they are.
+Teenagers often have stress from school, peer and social pressure, and thoughts about their future.
+Make sure your teenager feels heard and respected.
+Several ways to do this include:

 Provide a Distraction

-Just like adults do when they are sad, sometimes the best method is providing a distraction.
-Watch a movie with your teen, make them laugh, play a game, take the dog on a walk, or get them out of the house.
+Just like adults do when they are sad, sometimes the best method is to provide a distraction.
 Sometimes teens feel big emotions and simply just need time to let the intensity pass.

 Try the 5-4-3-2-1 Method